colts70/What-SFH-DFH-Actually-Is/README.md

 ✔ the modern Semantic Web
 ✔ the missing layer between DNS and meaning
-✔ the world’s first public index of meaning
+✔ the first public index of meaning
 ✔ a fix for root-level AI hallucinations
 ✔ a universal semantic starting point
 ✔ a decentralized standard anyone can publish

-It turns domain names into semantic authority, not just hosting.
+It turns domains into semantic authority, not just hosting.

 For the first time ever:

-meaning itself is standardized and the public controls it not centralized corporations
+meaning is standardized

+the public controls it

+not corporations

 🟦 In One Sentence

-SFH / DFH is now the public, deterministic starting point for the meaning of every topic on the internet — the official index that AI and search engines use to understand the world.
+SFH / DFH is the public, deterministic starting point for the meaning of every topic on the internet — the official index AI and search engines use to understand the world.